SupportLog in

 Unwanted emails can quickly turn a clean inbox into digital clutter.
 Whether it’s a persistent marketer, a phishing attempt, or just too many newsletters, Gmail gives you built-in tools to take back control.
 Blocking unwanted senders, reporting spam, and setting smart filters all help you keep your inbox organized and secure.

 Unwanted emails don’t stand a chance once you know where to look.
-Gmail gives you everything you need to silence repeat senders, move spam out of sight, and fine-tune filters that stop nuisance messages before they land.
+Gmail gives you everything you need to silence repeat senders and stop nuisance messages before they land.
 Whether you’re on desktop or mobile, a few clicks can make your inbox feel calm again.

 How to block an email address in Gmail (desktop)